 The price indicates the same.
-At my local supermarket, 2 pound rolls of Amish butter sell for $9.99.
+At my local supermarket, 2-pound rolls of Amish butter sell for $9.99.
 This is comparable in price/ounce to the generic supermarket brand, which is just smaller in size.
 Do the math.
-Amish butter is about half the price of gourmet butters like Kerry Gold or Lurpak.
-It is about one-third the price of real Amish grassfed butter.
+Amish butter is about half the price of gourmet butter like Kerry Gold or Lurpak.
+It is about one-third the price of real Amish grass-fed butter.
 More on that below.

 One other problem I can’t explain.
 When a package of at least one brand of roll butter I tested is kept at room temperature, it doesn’t soften!
 The ingredients only list “pasteurized cream and salt”.
 So, I’m not quite sure what is going on or what unlabeled additive(s) are at play.
 All I can tell you is that real butter softens on the counter!

-Beware of Fake Amish Butter Rolls at Local Markets
+Beware of Fake Amish Butter at Farmers Markets

 You get what you pay for.
 Supermarket price?
 Supermarket butter.